-There are many different types of marketing strategies.
-But how many of them will actually work for your business?
+However, there are many different types of marketing strategies, so how many of them will actually work for your business?

-And it’s not hard to understand why when more than 2.8 billion people use social media.
+And it’s not hard to understand why when more than 2.8 billion people use social media platforms.

 That’s approximately 37% of the world’s population!

 According to WeAreSocial, SMM is almost guaranteed to improve your level of engagement and brand awareness.

-But perhaps the biggest reason for the widespread adoption of SMM is its ease of use and low barrier to entry.
+But the biggest reason for the widespread adoption of SMM is its ease of use and low barrier to entry.

-LinkedIn is great for helping professionals to build long term relationships thanks to the relaxed nature of social media.
+LinkedIn is great for helping professionals to build long-term relationships.
+Thanks to the relaxed nature of social media.